orponce/grpc-basic-examples/python-grpc/ex7-client-streaming-video/README.md

 ## Example: client streaming video to the server in Python

 This example shows a client that opens a camera using `OpenCV` and sends a stream of frames to the server.
 The server shows the images it receives as a continuous video.

+This example needs OpenCV.
+If it is not installed, install it with `conda install opencv` (assuming that conda is being used to manage Python packages).

 ### Generate from proto